kchinzei/dvarchiver/README.md

 When it happens, try `--bug`.
 - `render_datetime.py` needs FPS (frame-per-sec) information to render timecode.
 It uses FPS obtained from the input movie.
-If `fps` filter is applied to modify FPS, the timecode will be incorrectly rendered.
+If a filter that modifies FPS applied, the timecode will be incorrectly rendered.
 Some de-interlace filters can also double FPS.
-If it matters, add `-mode send_frame`.
+If it matters, add `mode=send_frame`.
 - `render_datetime.py` renders date/time or timecode using Recorded Date which is found at the beginning of the video clip.
 It assumes the video clip is continuous throughout rendering.
 If two or more video clips are concatenated, it doesn't know the border of the video clips, that may result in wrong rendering.